alharri14/alharri/docs/assignments/assign1.md

 ---

-layout: single
-title: "Texas Population in 2020 vs 2026"
+**Texas Population in 2020 vs 2026
+**
+This visualization illustrates an increase population density in Texas within a 6 year period.
 ---

 <div class='tableauPlaceholder' id='viz1772116251859' style='position: relative'>